babel/website/_posts/2017-12-27-nearing-the-7.0-release.md

 Even though the amount of work that goes into maintaining the lists of data is humongous — again, why we need help — it solves multiple issues.
 It makes sure users are up to date with the spec.
 It means less configuration/package confusion.
 It means an easier upgrade path.
 And it means less issues about what is what.

-`babel-preset` is actually a pretty *old* preset that replaces every other syntax preset that you will need (es2015, es2016, es2017, es20xx, latest, etc...).
+`babel-preset-env` is actually a pretty *old* preset that replaces every other syntax preset that you will need (es2015, es2016, es2017, es20xx, latest, etc...).

 [![npm presets](https://i.imgur.com/nNKKFcp.png)](https://npm-stat.com/charts.html?package=babel-preset-env&package=babel-preset-es2015&package=babel-preset-es2016&package=babel-preset-es2017&package=babel-preset-latest&from=2016-11-21&to=2017-11-21)